Manage Data Sources and Update Modes in Tenable One Open Connector

 4. In the Test connectivity section, click Test Connectivity.
 Tenable Exposure Management must validate the new setup or credentials before you can proceed.

 5. Click Next to review your file preview and mapping settings.
-The platform provides mapping suggestions based on your previously processed data.
+Tenable Exposure Management provides mapping suggestions based on your previously processed data.

 6. Review and address any synchronization alerts.
 For example, you may need to select a reconciliation mode or approve a manual baseline reset to prevent data duplication.